Laxman Pandurang Jagtap

 Jagtap contested the 2014 Lok Sabha elections from Maval constituency as a Peasants and Workers Party of India candidate.
 He contested again for the same assembly constituency in 2014 but as BJP candidate instead.
 He was a member of the legislative assembly.

 Jagtap died in Baner on 3 January 2023, at the age of 59.

+Elections for the Chinchwad Assembly constituency took place after Laxman Jagtap's demise.
+His wife Ashwini Jagtap defeated the NCP candidate to win the seat on the BJP ticket.